vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

 During investigation of the initial POC we determined that our most desirable "blessed" language would be AssemblyScript, unfortunately, it's currently not able to run inside Lucet.
 Work is ongoing and we expect it to be possible soon.

+**Temporary Conclusion:** AssemblyScript and other languages we evaluated did not provide a way to package themselves as WASM modules, making it hard to integrate with them.
+We are planning to revisit this at a later date when the ecosystem is more mature.

 ### Consider API tradeoffs